7 crucial facts about FHA loans

 Know your credit score before you borrow.
-Check your credit for free at myBankrate.
+Check it today for free at myBankrate.

 People with credit scores under 500 generally are ineligible for FHA loans.
 The FHA will make allowances under certain circumstances for applicants who have what it calls “nontraditional credit history or insufficient credit” if they meet requirements.
 Ask your FHA lender or an FHA loan specialist if you qualify.

 For most borrowers, the FHA requires a down payment of just 3.5 percent of the purchase price of the home.
-That's a "huge attraction," says Dennis Geist, senior director of compliance and fair lending at Treliant Risk Advisors and formerly a vice president of government programs for another lender.
+That’s a “huge attraction,” says Dennis Geist, senior adviser at Treliant Risk Advisors and formerly a vice president of government programs for another lender.
 In late 2014, Fannie Mae and Freddie Mac reduced minimum down payments to 3 percent from 10 percent, but such loans have limited availability.

 FHA borrowers can use their own savings to make the down payment.
 But other allowed sources of cash include a gift from a family member or a grant from a state or local government down-payment assistance program.

 The FHA allows home sellers, builders and lenders to pay some of the borrower’s closing costs, such as an appraisal, credit report or title expenses.
 For example, a builder might offer to pay closing costs as an incentive for the borrower to buy a new home.